 Section 16(a) of the Exchange Act requires the Company's executive officers, directors, and persons who own more than 10% of a registered class of the Company's equity securities (the "10% Stockholders") to file reports of ownership and changes of ownership with the SEC.
 The Company assists its directors, officers and certain 10% Stockholders by assisting in their completion of Section 16 reports and filing these reports on their behalf.
-Based solely on a review of Section 16(a) reports filed electronically with the SEC during or with respect to the fiscal year ended 2021, or written representations that no other reports were required, the Company believes that our Section 16(a) reporting persons complied with all applicable filing requirements during the fiscal year ended 2021, except that each of the Form 3 filed for Brian Davis on April 15, 2021 and the Form 4 filed for Thomas C. Kennedy on May 4, 2021 were not filed on a timely basis.
+Based solely on a review of Section 16(a) reports filed electronically with the SEC during or with respect to the fiscal year ended December 31, 2022, or written representations that no other reports were required, the Company believes that our Section 16(a) reporting persons complied with all applicable filing requirements during the fiscal year ended December 31, 2022, except for the following: